 When big customers come with these questions, is utility going to be able to say, yes, we can help you.
 I guess if the utility has a decarbonization plan and has a workforce development plan, integrating the two will allow them to more often say, yes, when a customer comes to them with these requests.

-Russel: Carol, that’s really a very interesting point to me, because when you start talking about…I’ll just talk about burner tip – power generation, steel, other kinds of energy, intense manufacturing, all that type of stuff.
-When you start talking about those things, you start asking the question about, how do you decarboni
+Russel: Carolyn, that’s really a very interesting point to me, because when you start talking about…I’ll just talk about burner tip – power generation, steel, other kinds of energy, intense manufacturing, all that type of stuff.
+When you start talking about those things, you start asking the question about, how do you decarboniz

 se those types of things?